RickStrahl/MarkdownMonster/README.md

 [Download Markdown Monster](http://markdownmonster.west-wind.com/download)

+*This installer always provides the newest available version.
+All the other package managers versions might lag behind.*
 ### Chocolatey

 You can you use [Chocolatey](https://chocolatey.org/) to install from the Windows Command Prompt *(maintained by us - always up to date)*